VladimirBalun/OLSystem/README.md

 ATS(Automatic Testing System) - it's cross-platform system for conducting olympiads, tests, control works and individual solutions of tasks on programming.
 Work with the system takes place in the web browser.
-At the moment system is supporting only C and C++ language, but another languages will be added soon.
-Compiler installation directories are taken from the registry (windows-version) or from the path variable (linux-version) Also *ATS* supports administrator room, in which administrator can:
+At the moment system is supporting only C, C++, Java and Python languages, but another languages will be added soon.
+Compiler installation directories are taken from the registry (windows-version) or from the path variable (linux-version).
+Also *ATS* supports administrator room, in which administrator can:
 - change basic information about system(title, description and much more);
 - add, remove and change tasks;